ajkessel/ttspod/README.md

 * Process links received by email
 * Process directly-emailed mp3s and links to mp3s
 * More TTS engines
-* More customizability of podcast feed
+* More customizations for podcast feed
 * Option add audio files via filesystem path or URL
 * Unit tests!